nextwebb/blog-posts/ckhjb8rao01it7ys1167n4f27.md

 > *Docker helps you package and run applications inside isolated little boxes with all platform and application dependencies provided, thus keeping the hosting computer nice and tidy.*

 Docker solves problems associated with :
-- Missing or incorrect application dependencies such as libraries, interpreters, code/binaries, users, ubuntu packages, etc
+- Missing or incorrect application dependencies such as libraries, interpreters, code/binaries, users, Os packages, etc
 - Conflicts between programs running on the same host machine such as library dependencies or ports; Example: local Django trying to use port 80
 - Insufficient system resources required to run an application such as CPU and memory.